OpenTTD/OpenTTD/readme.txt

 Several important non-standard controls:

-* Ctrl makes many commands more powerful.
-For example Ctrl clicking on signals with the build signal tool changes their behaviour.
+* Ctrl modifies many commands and makes them more powerful.
+For example Ctrl clicking on signals with the build signal tool changes their behaviour, holding Ctrl while the track build tool is activated changes it to the track removal tool, and so on.
+See http://wiki.openttd.org/Hidden_features for a non- comprehensive list or look at the tooltips.
 * Ingame console.
 More information at http://wiki.openttd.org/index.php/Console
 * Right clicking shows tooltips